esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/06-agile-in-research.md

 ----------------------------------------------------
 ### Team dedication challenge
-Agile is often explained with the idea of a team fully dedicated to a single project.
+Agile is often explained in the context of a team fully dedicated to a single project.
-In academia team members are often involved in numerous projects in and outside of the team.
+In academia, team members may often be involved in numerous projects in and outside of the team.
 #### Solutions:
 - **Implement flexibly**: Again: You should fit the methodology to the way of working.
 Start from where your team's activities do overlap and where teamwork seems most beneficial.
-- **Keeping track**: Experiment and iterate on ideas to find the best way to keep track of the different projects in your team.
+- **Keeping track**: Experiment and iterate on ideas to find the best method to keep track of the different projects in your team.
 You can start with a Kanban board and backlog for each project seperately.

 ----------------------------------------------------
-### Product owner challenge
+### Product Owner challenge
-For a team running multiple research projects, who acts as product owner?
+For a team running multiple research projects, who acts as product owner when applying the scrum framework?
-#### Solutions:
+>#### Solutions:
 - Each project has its own 'project owner' (usually a team member) that takes the role of product owner for that project.

 ------------------------------------------------
 ### Distributed expertise challenge
 In Agile methodologies it is often assumed that a task can be picked up by any team member.
-However, in science different team members often have specialized in certain domains or technologies, and it makes more sense to assign specific tasks to members with a specific expertise.
+In science, however, different team members have often specialized in certain domains or technologies, and it makes more sense to assign particular tasks to members with a relevant expertise.
 #### Solutions:
 - Not everyone has to be involved in everything!
-- Be explicit and open in each team members expertise and how that fits best to the different projects.
+- Be explicit and open about each team member's expertise and how it fits best within the different projects.

 ----------------------------------------------------
-### What is value challenge
+### What is "value" challenge
-The goal of Agile way of working is to maximize value for the customer, but what is value in research?
+The goal of the Agile way of working is to maximize value for the customer, but what is "value" in research?
 And who is the customer?
+It is often hard/awkward to define scientific outcomes as products with a certain functionality.
 #### Solutions:
 - Discuss this in your team!
 Our proposition:
-    - Our customers: The Scientific Community at Large
+    - Our customers: The Scientific Community at Large, specific scientific sub-communities, non-scientific user communities, etc.
     - Value for our Customers: Useful, well programmed software.
 Output (papers, blogs etc.).
     Increased FAIR-ness and quality of research.
 Disseminated expertise on eScience Technology.
+    - Product: It helps to think of all outputs of scientific research as products: Posters, papers, protocols, software, data, etc.
+    For example, in contrast to what the first value of the Agile manifesto reads, documentation is often a very important key outcome of scientific research.
+    A scientific instrument/software/protocol can have many issues, but when it is well documented, other groups can build on it.
+    Vice versa, even when a scientific instrument/software/protocol is functioning perfectly, if it is undocumented, it is often useless for scientific research.

 ----------------------------------------------------
 ## Resources